Ansible Execution Monitor

 Health Check

-Shows current config: log dir, retention period, callback plugin path, ansible.cfg location, Grafana endpoint, and total stored runs.
+Shows current config: log dir, retention, callback path, ansible.cfg, Grafana endpoint, alert channels configured.

 Green or red.